joelnewcomer/visitoconee/wp-content/plugins/lazy-loading-responsive-images/readme.txt

 There is a textarea in the plugin settings where you can insert custom settings for the lazysizes config.

 == Changelog ==

+= 5.0.0 – 28.06.2019 =

+**Changed**

+* Increased priority for the calls of `the_content` and `post_thumbnail_html` filters from `500` to `10001` to fix issues with the ShortPixel Image Optimizer.
+So if you use those filters and they need to run after the Lazy Loader, you need to increase the priority, too.
+This is the change that makes it a major version change.

+**Fixed**

+* Audio shortcode stripped from frontend with all following content.

 = 4.1.0 – 31.05.2019 =